CrackedResearcher/checkout/README.md

 ```

 **Access the application:**

 - **Frontend**: http://localhost:3000
 - **Backend API**: http://localhost:8000/api/v1
 - **API Docs**: http://localhost:8000/api/v1/docs/

-The database is **already included** with sample products, so you can start using the app immediately!
+The database is **already included** with a variety of luxurious products, so you can start exploring the store immediately!

 ---